-Powered by Azure, Azure Virtual Desktop is a desktop and app virtualization service that runs in the cloud through instanced virtual machines.
-It provides easy-to-use and secure virtual desktop infrastructure for your organization’s employees.
-Depending on how it gets configured, it can run Windows 10 multi-session, Windows 10 or 7, as well as Windows Server 2021 R2, 2016 or 2019.
-Azure Virtual Desktop is supported on different Remote Desktop clients including Windows Desktop, macOS, Android, iOS, Web and the Microsoft Store Client.
+Powered by Azure, Azure Virtual Desktop is a desktop and app virtualization service that runs in the cloud through installed virtual machines.
+It provides easy-to-use and secure virtual desktop infrastructure for your employees.

-What is the difference between the traditional Virtual Desktop Infrastructure and Azure Virtual Desktop?
+What is the difference between Traditional Virtual Desktop Infrastructure and Azure Virtual Desktop?

 The image above shows in more detail what is managed by Microsoft and what needs to be managed by you.

 Aspects such as web access gateways, load balancing, brokers, and management are all supported by Microsoft via the Azure platform.
-Similarly, all the underlying infrastructure, computing, storage and networking is managed by Microsoft.
-In other words, your windows 7 or 10 desktop experience, your windows server 2021 RDS environment and remote act capabilities everything else is handled by Microsoft.
+Similarly, all the underlying infrastructure, computing, storage, and networking are managed by Microsoft.
+In other words, your Windows 7, 10 or 11 desktop experience, your Windows Server 2021 RDS environment, and remote act capabilities Microsoft handles everything else.

 What are the benefits of using Azure Virtual Desktop?

-The primary reason for organizations adopting Azure Virtual Desktop is data security.
+The primary reason for organizations to adopt Azure Virtual Desktop is data security.
 In fact, 84% of IT executives in 2020 were worried about cloud security during the work-from-home transition (source: Leftronic).
 Azure Virtual Desktop uses reverse connect transport for establishing remote sessions which provides a much more secure mechanism.

 ✔️ Azure Virtual Desktop is Cost-Effective

 Existing Windows or Microsoft 365 license owners are eligible to access Azure Virtual Desktop and only pay for what they use.
-They can save on infrastructure costs by right-sizing virtual machines (VMs) and optimize use of the VMs with Windows 10 and Windows 11 multi-session.
-Centralized management service to reduce overhead costs.
+They can save on infrastructure costs by right-sizing virtual machines (VMs) and optimizing use of the VMs with Windows 10 and Windows 11 multi-session.
+The centralized management service reduces overhead costs.
 Organizations with heavy workloads can choose pay-as-you-go.

-💻 Azure Virtual Desktop enables Flexible and Secure Remote Work
+💻 Azure Virtual Desktop Enables Flexible and Secure Remore Work

 ☁️ Azure Virtual Desktop is Scalable